Estate and Inheritance Taxes in Maryland

 Who is Exempt From Estate Taxes in Maryland?

-For 2019, the Maryland Estate Tax exemption will match the federal exemption, which is $11.8 million.
-In other words, you will not need to worry about your estate paying Estate Taxes unless your estate is worth more than $11.8 million at the time of your death.
-Surviving spouses are exempt, no matter what the amount.
+For people dying in 2020 and afterwards, the Federal Estate tax exemption is $11.8 million and the Maryland Estate Tax exemption is $5 million.
+In other words, you will not need to worry about your estate paying any Estate Taxes unless your estate is worth more than $5 million at the time of your death, and you will only need to worry about Maryland Estate taxes if your estate is worth between $5 million and $11.8 million.
+Surviving spouses are exempt from both Maryland and Federal Estate taxes, no matter what the amount.
 Estate Taxes are not imposed on the proceeds of certain types of life insurance that is paid directly to a beneficiary, but may be imposed on other assets—even if those assets do not go through probate.
-The Estate Tax rules for estates over the $11.8 million threshold can be complicated.
+The Estate Tax rules for estates over the exemptions can be complicated.

 Who is Exempt From Inheritance Taxes in Maryland?